Nerdmaster/ruby-irc-yail/README.md

 Now we've built a simple IRC listener that will connect to a (probably invalid) network, identify itself, and sit around waiting for the welcome message.
-After this has occurred, we join a channel and return false.
+After this has occurred, we join a channel.
+If invited to another channel, we will join it.
+We spit out info about all incoming PINGs.

 Filters and callbacks:
 ==============